fourstep-dev/fourstep-privacy-policy/README.md

 ## Questions?

-If you have any questions about this app please contact the lead developer (Amarin Siripanich, contact -at- fourstep.dev).
+If you have any questions about this app please contact the the development team (via this email: rciti.survey@unsw.edu.au).

 ## Next steps